freedomofpress/securedrop/docs/overview.rst

 The SecureDrop servers are managed by a systems administrator; for larger newsrooms, there may be a team of systems administrators.
-The administrator uses a dedicated *Admin Workstation* running `Tails <https://tails.boum.org>`__ and connects to the App and Mon servers over authenticated `Tor Hidden Services
+The administrator uses a dedicated *Admin Workstation* running `Tails <https://tails.boum.org>`__ and connects to the App and *Monitor Server*s over authenticated `Tor Hidden Services
 <https://www.torproject.org/docs/hidden-services.html>`__ and manages them
 using `Ansible <http://www.ansible.com/>`__.